adcondev/my-learning-notes/RED2000/NOTES.md

 - For now, i will open a PR for the QR code commands implementation in the JSON ticket representation package.
 First, i will run builds, tests and linters.
 Then, i will review the code and documentation.
 Finally, i will merge it into main branch.

 - I will continue with QR features before merging as i think is better to get the images for logo and halftone in base64 strings or byte slices instead of file paths.
 Also, i will check if some refactoring is needed.
-- I finally finiched the QR code commands implementation in the JSON ticket representation package.
+- I finally finished the QR code commands implementation in the JSON ticket representation package.
 I added support for base64 strings.
 I removed halftone and added an autosize calculation if logo is used, this is determined by error correction level and logo size.
 Tests and examples were added.
 I opened a PR for the changes.
 Many more bugs were fixed and improvements were added, same for validations to ensure i cover every scenario.
 Heavy testing and refactoring is still needed.

+## 🗓️ **WEEK 20: TBD**

+**Period:** November 18 - November 21, 2025

+- First, i fixed some PRs around Dependabot and improved the CI and Release workflows by adding a dependency autosubmission workflow.
+I resolved some conflicts in the PR, `feat/qr` and `master`.
+QR code commands implementation in the JSON ticket representation are integrated with the latest changes from main branch.
+- I started the week working on the Table commands implementation in the JSON ticket representation package.
+I created the basic structure and types for the Table representation.
+I researched more approaches and decided to create a custom implementation around `text/tablewriter`.
+I will add my own features for better ESCPOS integration.
+- I almost finished the Table commands implementation in the JSON ticket representation package.
+I created a custom table writer that escapes ESCPOS commands with `0xFF` value to avoid misalignment.
+I added support for basic table features like headers, padding, and alignment.
+Tests and examples are still pending.
+- I will make some ticket templates to integrate all the features implemented in the JSON ticket representation package.
+This will help to showcase the capabilities of the package and provide examples for users.

 ---